 As mentioned, there are many causes of nephrotic syndrome.
 The treatment depends on the underlying cause.
 Some causes are more serious than others; some causes can be treated more easily than others.

 For example, treatment for minimal change disease usually works well to stop the leak of protein from the kidneys.
-The usual treatment for minimal change disease is a course of steroid medication which may last for several months.
+The usual treatment for minimal change disease is a course of steroid medication. .
 In some cases, this is a one-off treatment and the disease does not return.
 In some cases of minimal change disease, the disease comes back (recurs) from time to time which needs repeated courses of steroid medication.

 Steroids or other medicines called immunosuppressants may be used to reduce inflammation and abnormal immune responses in various diseases that cause nephrotic syndrome.
 Your doctor will advise on the treatment options for each situation.

 The outlook depends on the cause.
 For example, the most common cause of nephrotic syndrome in children (minimal change disease) usually responds well to treatment and generally has a good outlook.
 The outlook is less good with some other conditions.
 Your doctor will be able to give an outlook for your particular condition.